Harald-U/docker-101/docs/lab4.md

 **WARNING**

-> While using env vars to set connection settings is generally ok for development, it is HIGHLY DISCOURAGED when running applications in production.
+> While using env vars to set connection settings is generally OK for development, it is HIGHLY DISCOURAGED when running applications in production.
 A more secure mechanism is to use the secret support provided by your container orchestration framework, e.g. Kubernetes.

 With all of that explained, let's start our dev-ready container!